Harley-style bike on an empty city street, symbolizing the paperwork and process involved in motorcycle registration.

 Do I Need Insurance to Register?

-Most states require liability insurance, except Florida, where financial responsibility applies.
+Most states require liability insurance except Florida where financial responsibility applies.

 Can I Register a Motorcycle Without a License?

-A license is needed to ride, not register, allowing registration for display or resale.
+A license is needed to ride not register allowing registration for display or resale.

 How Long Does Registration Take?